 Theory

 The refractive index is the ratio of the sine of the angle of incidence of a ray of light in vacuum to the sine of the angle of refraction in the medium, which is equal to the ratio of the wave velocity of light in vacuum to the wave velocity in the medium.
 The angle are measured relative to the normal of the interface between the two media.
+The actual measurement is based on the determination of the critical angle of reflection.
+The critical angle is defined as the angle at which the angle of refraction is 90o.
+Any incident angle larger than the critical angle will be totally reflected (at the same angle as the incident angle).
 For practical purposes, one usually uses air (at 1 atm) as reference medium and not vacuum.
 The refractive index of air is given with 1.00027.
+Many solids display very higher refractive indices: diamond (2.42), cubic zirconia (2.15), zinc selenide (2.67), and flint glass (1.62) for λ=589 nm.
+For wavelengths in the infrared range, refractive indices can be considerably higher compared to the visible range.
+Germanium is transparent in the wavelength region from 700 to 5000 cm-1 (2-14 μm) and has a refractive index of about 4, making it an important material for infrared optics.1

-The refractive index is a physical property like a meting point, a boiling point, or density of a compound.
+The refractive index is a physical property like a melting point, a boiling point, or density of a compound.
 It is very sensitive to the purity of the sample.
 It depends on the wavelength of the light it is acquired at and the temperature.
-Most instruments use the yellow sodium line (l=589.3 nm) for the measurement, which is indicated later on as a subscript "D".
-The temperature has a major effect on the actual reading as can be seen in the formula below:
+Most instruments use the yellow sodium line (λ=589.3 nm, which is the average of the two emission lines at 589.0 nm and 589.6 nm) for the measurement, which is indicated by the letter "D" as a subscript.
+The entry 1 and entry 3 in the table below illustrates the change of refractive index with the change of the wavelength.

 Measurement